 The city is one of 16 locations in North America where 48 men’s soccer teams will compete for the title of World Champion in the biggest ever World Cup event.
 Kansas City will host six matches in June and July, including one quarter-final game, at Arrowhead Stadium.

 The success of St. Louis CITY SC is the latest chapter in the region’s rich soccer history.
 The earliest record of organized soccer in the city dates to 1881.
 Through the years, St. Louis has been home to more than a dozen amateur and professional soccer teams.
 The St. Louis Kutis and the St. Louis Stars were two of the most successful.
-The city was best known for its highly successful amateur clubs that gained national recognition in the U.S. Open Cup and National Amateur Cup.
+For many years the city was best known for its highly successful amateur clubs that gained national recognition in the U.S. Open Cup and National Amateur Cup.

 Kansas City’s soccer history includes the Spurs, founded in 1968.
 Interest in the sport surged in 1995 when the Kansas City Wiz, renamed the Kansas City Wizards in 1996, was established as one of 10 charter teams for Major League Soccer.
 The Kansas City Comets – a popular Major Arena Soccer League team – plays at the Cable Dahmer Arena in Independence.
 The team, organized in 2010, was named for the original Kansas City Comets, a club formed in 1981.